JustHev/gbot/README.md

-### GO TO http://thewarpdimension.github.io/gbot FOR INFORMATION
+### GO TO http://thewarpdimension.github.io/gbot FOR INFORMATION!